radiantearth/radiant-mlhub/CONTRIBUTING.md

   This ensures that `dev` stays up-to-date with any changes made during the release process (including updating the package version).
 There is no need to put in a PR against `dev`, since the changes have already been approved for `main`.

+After the release has been published to PyPi, you should also update the recipe in the [`conda-forge` feedstock](https://github.com/conda-forge/radiant-mlhub-feedstock) to use the new release.
+See the README in that repo for instructions on how to update the recipe.